SeedSigner/independent_custody_guide/README.md

 Another way of creating a private key from physical inputs is to capture entropy from the results of dice-rolls and convert those results into a private key, and in turn a seed phrase for documentation.
 SeedSigner supports this method of generating a private key, and does so in a way that is verifiable using other tools, like those produced by Ian Coleman (https://iancoleman.io/bip39/) and Coinkite (https://coldcard.com/docs/verifying-dice-roll-math).

 The last way of creating a private key with SeedSigner is to use the entropy from a digital photograph taken using the device's on-board camera.
 The entropy captured from this process is a "more than meets the eye" feature because not only the pixels in the photograph are used to determine the private key, but also the data from each preview image frame that is rendered on the screen after the feature is activated, as well as the Pi Zero's unique serial number, and the number of milliseconds the device has been powered on.
-The randomness from these variables is aggregated to capture the entropy that goes a private key generated with this approach.
+The randomness from these variables is aggregated to capture the entropy that goes into a private key generated with this approach.
 It should be noted that while this method is a very convenient way of quickly converting real-world entropy into a secure private key, of the three methods it is the one that places the most trust in SeedSigner’s code.

 ### Generating Extended Public Keys Used During Initial Wallet Configuration